Loading...

 • Potential impact: Impossibility to finance acquisitions or developments (via shareholder’s equity as well as via debt) or increased costs that reduce the expected profitability.
 The lack of financing to repay interest, capital or operating expenses.
 Increased cost of debt due to higher bank margins, with an impact on earnings and cash flows.

 • Limiting factors and control: A conservative and cautious financing strategy with a balanced spread of expiration dates, diversification of funding sources and an extensive group of bank partners.
+Please refer to note 34 et seq. of the annual report for an overview of the outstanding credits and unused credit facilities.

 Interest rate volatility